Context

 • Delay in receiving adequate health care

 In certain communities, women often travel long distances to reach a health center.
 They are forced to deliver in villages without a skilled attendant due to lack of funds for transport or the poor quality of the roads.
-Therefore, Mama Rescue intends to address the second delay, reducing the time to access quality care.
+Therefore, Mama Rescue has intented to address the second delay, reducing the time to access quality care.

 Digital social innovation